 Proven Class the Key Pointer

-In terms of the age of the winner, seven to nine was the magic window between 2000 and 2023, with all bar the six-year-old champ Long Run (2011) falling into this bracket.
-Irish-trained runners enjoyed a remarkable run of success with seven wins in the space of eight editions between 2016 and 2023, but overall, the score for the 2000-2023 period stood at Britain 12, Ireland 11.
+In terms of the age of the winner, seven to nine was the magic window between 2000 and 2024, with all bar the six-year-old champ Long Run (2011) falling into this bracket.
+Irish-trained runners enjoyed a remarkable run of success with eight wins in the space of nine editions between 2016 and 2024, but overall, the score for the 2000-2024 period stands at Britain 12, Ireland 12.